blukatdevelopment/UnchainedWorldsOld/gm_tools/adventures/WallsOfSanctuary/WallsOfSanctuary.md

 #### Gates
 At the Eastern gates two guards(Akil, Fenuku) wielding golden quarterstalves fashioned like cobras will demand the party explains themselves before they can proceed.
-If the party asks, they'll get directions to the private celebration.
+They will tell the party they know, and to beat it if the party says that Mardus sent them.
+They will attack if pressed.

 #### Halls of the palace
 The halls wind and fork, twisting back into themselves in a maze that one can